IT'S ALL ABOUT THE PEOPLE

 - Minimum 2 years of customer service experience

 - Must be able to work out of any of our crew bases.
-Bases are located in Newark, NJ and Dulles, VA
+Bases are located in Denver, Houston and Washington Dulles

 - Satisfactory 10-year background history, including criminal background.
 If you have been convicted of a criminal misdemeanor or felony within the last five years, you are not eligible for a crewmember position due to Canadian Immigration Regulations.
 Canada also has a strict inadmissible class or status that includes no conviction of DWI/DUI.
 If you have been on probation or convicted of a DWI/DUI or misdemeanor within the last 10 years, you are not eligible for a crewmember position unless you show proof that you have received a letter of approval from Canada